aurorascharff/next14-message-box/STEPS.md

 - Add new button to the rsc-header and code the server action, inline server action: "use server", slow, delete, revalidate
 - Talk about composability

+Notes: useFormStatus must be called inside a component inside a form, it’s basically using the form as a context.

 ## Optimistic update

 - Stash current code